21 Essential Questions to Ask for a Testimonial

 While you certainly want to have questions planned out in advance, a great interview is always going to be flexible.
 Sometimes you need to chase the story, and that means going off the script and asking some follow-up questions to draw out more information.
 Other times, it may mean guiding the conversation back to a specific point to get the customer to tell you more.

-By treating the interview as a friendly chat and allowing the conversation to flow organically, you are going to get the best results possible.
+By treating the interview as a friendly chat and allowing the conversation to flow organically, you will get the best results.
 Don’t be afraid to rephrase questions or redirect the conversation as needed so you can get all the key details needed to craft a high-impact testimonial.

 Now that we’ve laid the groundwork for you to find the right people, and prepare for the testimonial process, let’s look at the 21 essential questions to ask for a testimonial.